Mini Cooper Electric review

 Everyday costs, plus how reliable and safe it is

-The Mini Cooper Electric is more expensive to buy outright than an MG4 or Vauxhall Corsa Electric – but not by an outrageous amount.
-In fact, prices are broadly in line with the Peugeot e-208, a rival that's likely to depreciate far more quickly than the Mini.
+The Mini Cooper Electric is more expensive to buy outright than an MG4 or Vauxhall Corsa Electric although not by an outrageous amount.
+In fact, prices are broadly in line with the Peugeot e-208 – a rival that's likely to depreciate far more quickly.

 The Cooper SE has a maximum charging speed of 95kW from a public CCS charging point.
-That means a 10-80% top-up will take just under half an hour in ideal conditions.
-The e-208, MG4 and Corsa Electric can all charge slightly faster, but not by enough shave a significant amount of time off your pitstops.
+That means a 10-80% top-up will take around half an hour in ideal conditions.
+The MG4, e-208 and Corsa Electric can all charge slightly faster, but not by enough to shave a significant amount of time off your pitstops.

-You'll be waiting about 30 minutes for a 10-80% charge in the Cooper E too – but remember it has a smaller battery, so you'll be adding fewer miles during that time due to its maximum charging rate of 75kW.
+You'll be waiting a similar amount of time for a 10-80% charge in the Cooper E – but remember it has a smaller battery, so you'll be adding fewer miles during that time due to its maximum charging rate of 70kW.
 That's another reason to stump up extra for the SE.

-Mini finished in a solid third place (out of 32 brands) in the 2023 What Car?
-Reliability Survey and was beaten by Lexus and Toyota.
-However, the Mini Cooper Electric was too new to feature in the survey.
+Mini finished in an impressive third place (out of 32 brands) in the 2023 What Car?
+Reliability Survey with only Lexus and Toyota above it.
+However, this Cooper Electric was too new to be included.

 The Cooper Electric has yet to be tested by the safety experts at Euro NCAP.
-However, it does come with lane-keeping assistance and blind-spot monitoring as standard.
-Disappointingly, adaptive cruise control is available only as part of the Level 3 equipment package, which pushes up the price significantly.
+It does come with lane-keeping assistance and blind-spot monitoring as standard although, disappointingly, adaptive cruise control is available only as part of the Level 3 equipment package, which pushes up the price significantly.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here